Mourning the Passage of Time

 Furthermore, I’d like to point out that a person can be content with the present and/or excited about the future and still mourn the past.
 For example, I love the relationship I have with my daughter now that she is older and independent, I’m excited for the possibilities that lie ahead of her in the future, but I also miss when she was a cute and cuddly little 4-year-old.

-If one is to fully embrace life and the people in it at different life stages, then they will also have to learn to mourn the past while also appreciating the present.
+If one is to fully embrace life and the people in it at different stages, then they will also have to learn to mourn the past while also appreciating the present.
 Experiencing a sense of loss over the passage of time and, perhaps, getting older is extremely common.
-Though we can’t present a list of all the reasons why this might be so, we’d like to discuss a few of the more common time-related losses that a person may experience.
+Though we can’t present a list of all the reasons why this might be, we’d like to discuss a few of the more common time-related losses that a person may experience.

 Being that we are a grief website, this is the most logical place to start because many of our readers are grieving the death of someone very important and significant.
 People who are grieving are especially susceptible to feeling grief over the passage of time because they may grapple with the sense that they put more distance between themselves and their deceased loved one with every year that goes by.

 Not only may it feel disconcerting to think, “It’s been ‘X’ amount of years since my loved one was here on Earth”, one may also struggle with the sense that their memories are fading.
-Though some memories seem vivid, others grow hazy, and it becomes more difficult to recall sensory memories like the sound of their loved one’s voice, the smell of their hair, or the feel of their embrace.
+Though some memories seem vivid, others grow hazy—and it becomes more difficult to recall sensory memories, like the sound of their loved one’s voice, the smell of their hair, or the feel of their embrace.

 As noted above, fading memories may feel especially troubling to someone who is grieving because, in many ways, it can feel like this is all a person has.
-That said, grief over the loss of memories can impact anyone – grieving or not.
-I, for one, am excessively nostalgic for the past—obviously, because I miss my mother – but I also because really miss shopping malls and phones that attach to the wall and the original Full House.
+That said, grief over the loss of memories can impact anyone, grieving or not.
+I, for one, am excessively nostalgic for the past—obviously because I miss my mother, but also because I really miss shopping malls and phones that attach to the wall and the original Full House.

 “Time is happening in the mind’s eye.
 It is related to the number of mental images the brain encounters and organizes and the state of our brains as we age.
 When we get older, the rate at which changes in mental images are perceived decreases because of several transforming physical features, including vision, brain complexity, and later in life, degradation of the pathways that transmit information.
 And this shift in image processing leads to the sense of time speeding up.”